onedayatatime0923/MLDS/Readme.md

-It is the Readme file of MLDSspring HW1
+It is the Readme file of MLDS_spring HW1
 ## Requirements

 - Python 3